 The GSO accomplishes this goal by:

 - Advocating for changes that are important to graduate students

 - Fostering inter-departmental cooperation and exchange

 - Encouraging unity among the graduate students by providing social and service events for graduate students

 - Improving the academic environment for graduate students by providing scholarly resources on campus

 - Providing social events for graduate students

 - Working with Campus Ministry to provide spiritual support for interested graduate students

-For a listing of events and meetings, past meeting minutes, the GSO Constitution, and the Graduate Student Rights and Responsibilities, please visit the GSO website.
+For a listing of events and meetings, past meeting minutes, the GSO Constitution and the Graduate Student Rights and Responsibilities, visit the GSO website.

 This office is the primary source for student enrollment and financial services information and assistance.
-Once a student is admitted to the university, this office is available to help students through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
+Once students are admitted to the university, this office is available to help them through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
 For more information, visit the Marquette Central website.

 Marquette University Police Department